vmware-archive/pcf-bosh-terraforming-aws/README.md

 ## What Does This Do?

-A booted ops-manager plus a whole BOATLOAD of other goodies, including:
+A whole BOATLOAD of goodies, including:

 - Friendly DNS entries brought to you by Route53
 - An RDS